Nano (cryptocurrency): History

 Colin LeMahieu started the development of Nano in 2014 under the name "RaiBlocks".
 A year later, RaiBlocks was distributed for free through a captcha-secured faucet.
 In 2017, after 126,248,289 RaiBlocks were distributed, the faucet shut down.
 This fixed the total supply to 133,248,297 RaiBlocks, after addition of a 7,000,000 RaiBlocks developer fund.
 RaiBlocks was rebranded as Nano in 2018.

 BitGrail hack

 On February 9, 2018, an Italian cryptocurrency exchange BitGrail announced its hack and eventual shutdown.
 Users were prevented from accessing assets stored on the platform, which was collectively worth 17 million Nano.
-The victims then launched a class-action lawsuit against BitGrail owner Francesco Firano for recoupment, inside the Florence Courthouse.
-The exchange was ruled to be guilty in January 2019, as it was found to fail at implementing safeguards and reporting losses.
+The victims then launched a class-action lawsuit against BitGrail owner Francesco Firano for recoupment.
+The Florence Courthouse ruled the exchange to be guilty in January 2019, as it was found to fail at implementing safeguards and reporting losses.
 The Italian police branch Network Operations Command (Italy) alleged the Bitgrail founder had conducted fraud.
 Nano prices had been around $10 prior to the hack and after the hack fell to $1.